Bakalia Government High School

-Bakolia Government High School, Chattogrm Government (বাকলিয়া সরকারি উচ্চ বিদ্যালয়), formerly known as Bakolia Government Laboratory High School, is a public secondary school, located in Bakalia in Chittagong, Bangladesh.
+Bakalia Government High School, Chattogrm Government (বাকলিয়া সরকারি উচ্চ বিদ্যালয়), formerly known as Bakalia Government Laboratory High School, is a public secondary school, located in Bakalia in Chittagong, Bangladesh.
 The school was established in 1967.
 The architectural design of Bakalia Government High School and the Nasirabad Government High School is done by the same architect; moreover both schools were built in 1967.
 Boys and girls are split into two separate shifts in the school.
 Girls attend school in the morning shift while boys attend their classes starting from noon, which is known as day shift.
 The school has 32 teachers and more than 1580 students.
 It ranked 19th in the results of the 2015 Secondary School Certificate (SSC) examination in Chattogram Board; in the 2017 results, it was 9th among the schools in the board.

 In 2020, Bakalia Government High School ranked 6th among schools of Chattogram in Secondary School Certificate exam.